 Peptides are usually added as supporting ingredients to products.
 Look for them in the ingredient list.
 Many of the products shown in this article include peptides.

 As an example, here's what I use.
 I have normal skin, but my T-zone tends to get clogged pores.
 Caution!
 Everyone's skin is different, so my routine may not be the best one for you.
 This example is just to show you how an anti-aging routine might look.
-If you have sensitive skin, for example, you may want a lower strength product or may want to use products less frequently, perhaps only a few days a week rather than every day.
-If your skin reacts badly, stop immediately and ask the brand for advice.
+If you have sensitive skin, for example, you may want a lower strength product or to use products less frequently.
+If you aren't sure or if your skin reacts badly, stop and ask the brand for advice.

 Morning (after washing face)